falkr/ttm4175/pages/iot-http-json-2020.md

 The temperature sensor and the browser to show the temperature to a user are acting completely independently.
 (Of course, the server can only show a temperature to a browser if the temperature sensor has at least updated the temperature once.)

----
-type: figure
-source: figures/http/smart-home.png
----
+:task:

-* Add a function `do_POST():` **in addition** to the already existing `do_GET()` function.
+Add a function `do_POST():` **in addition** to the already existing `do_GET()` function.

 We use from now on the `do_GET()` function to serve the web site that reports the temperature, and the function `do_POST()` to receive data from the temperature sensor.
 The web server can hence process two different requests: one for storing data, one for serving a website that presents the data.

 ## Sending Data via Python Requests

-We now want to send data from Python.
+We now want to send data to the web server from Python.
 In a real system, a sensor should do this automated and in periodic intervals.
 (As we work without special hardware, we are happy with a Python program that just imitates the temperature sensor.)
+This code sends the data to the web server, using a **POST** request:

 ```python
 import requests